CYCLING IS BACK IN DEATH VALLEY!

 Jerseys are to available to purchase during registration until August 14th.
 Thereafter you may purchase for $80 at the event.
 If we don’t have your size, you may order it for delivery by mail after the event.

 The Ranch at Furnace Creek Resort.
-Our group rate for 2016 is $150 per night (plus resort fees/taxes) for a standard room with two queens.
-We’re waiting for the group rate code – please stand by.
-Call (760) 786-2345 and request group block code ???
-(Planet Ultra group).
-The discount expires September 15th, so please make your reservations early.
+Our group rate for 2017 is $165 per night (plus resort fees/taxes) for a standard room with two queens.
+Call (760) 786-2345 and request group block code 766711 (Planet Ultra group).
+The discount expires September 10th, so please make your reservations early.
 For those who prefer to camp, The Ranch has a private RV Resort and campground; and there are 9 National Park Service campgrounds ranging from full hookups to primitive.

 Please note that for 2017 only, The Ranch will be under construction and there will be very limited food service.
 We will update this page and also send a pre-ride email with details about what you’ll need to do for meals.